 - 1/3 cup raisins ( I increase to 1/2 cup)

-In mixing bowl, stir together all dry ingredients.
+In a mixing bowl, stir together all dry ingredients.
 In another bowl, combine all wet ingredients.
 Add to flour mixture and stir until well combined.
 Stir raisins into batter.

-I love the taste and texture of this old fashioned recipe.
+I love the taste and texture of this old-fashioned recipe.
 It reminds me of my Grandma P’s kitchen.
 She would steam her Boston Brown Bread in a metal bowl.
-It came out of the bowl as a fragrant half sphere of down home goodness.
+It came out of the bowl as a fragrant half sphere of down-home goodness.
 We slathered it with margarine (that’s what Gram kept in her fridge) and munched on it while it was still warm.